Introduction: A Calculated Disruption

 - Compromised Credentials: Credentials stolen from a previous, unrelated breach and reused by a government employee could have been leveraged in a credential stuffing attack to gain access.

-The key takeaway from the Ministry's statement is the detection of an "attempt."
+The key takeaway from the Ministry's response is the importance of early detection.
 This suggests that their security monitoring systems, such as Security Information and Event Management (SIEM) or Endpoint Detection and Response (EDR) tools, flagged suspicious activity early.
 Detecting an intrusion before data exfiltration or lateral movement occurs is the primary goal of any sophisticated defense-in-depth strategy.
 The subsequent shutdown demonstrates that the detection triggered a well-defined incident response plan, a critical component often found lacking in less prepared organizations.

 Impact Assessment: Operational Disruption over Data Disaster